-The Bailieborough Poetry Festival 2018
+The Bailieborough Poetry Festival 2019

-This will be followed by LitLab readings based on the artwork on display.
-Following this there will be poetry and music in a local hostelry.
+In keeping with past festivals, the festival will open with an art exhibition by Cavan-based artist, Jim McPartln on the Thursday of the weekend in the arts space of Bailieborough Library.
+This will be followed by LitLab readings.
 Over the course of the weekend there will be poetry workshops by visiting poets aimed at participants at all levels of writing experience, interviews, open mic events, the presentation of the Bailieborough Poetry prize and a walking tour of local literary places of interest.

-The Bailieborough Poetry Prize 2018 sponsored by the Bailie Hotel
+The Bailieborough Poetry Prize 2019

 Bailieborough Poetry Festival………………..
 WHERE WORDS MATTER.